mradobuljac/showcase-data-pipeline/README.md

 Lambda functions are also used to extract data from API Endpoints, transform it, and upload to S3.

 S3 bucket acts as a data lake for extracted data.
-Bucket is partitioned by date value provided by Airflow.
+Bucket is partitioned by Logical date value ({{ ds }}) provided by Airflow.

 Orchestration is implemented by Airflow.
-More detailed info can be found in Data Pipeline section.
+More details can be found in Data Pipeline section.

 Airflow is run locally on Docker containers.

-Redshift hosts tables and major data transformation logic, such as data quality scripts, scd1 and scd2 dimension table upserts, and fact table upserts.
+Redshift hosts data model tables and major data transformation logic, such as data quality scripts, scd1 and scd2 dimension table upserts, late arriving dimensions handling, and fact table upserts.

 DataOps is implemented by git, GitHub Actions (CICD pipeline), and AWS SAM template (IaaC).